 The objective was to allow operations to continue on site without impacting the peregrine falcons and avoid delays but their potential nesting in area marked for remediation.
 The main area of risk was a north facing wall that was earmarked for demolition.
 The height (20m) and ledges it provided along its considerable length (100m) meant it was a high risk area due to its attractiveness for nesting.

-The recommended and best solution was to enclose the length and height of the wall with netting thereby preventing the peregrine falcons access to it.
+The recommended and best solution was to enclose the length and height of the wall with bird netting thereby preventing the peregrine falcons access to it.
 This would prevent delays allowing operations to continue alongside the peregrine falcons activity without conflict.
 Further surveying with the site ecologist identified additional areas of risk and suitable methods of proofing were installed.

 For advice on legal and risk free bird mitigation measures call your local NBC team on 0333 567 2020.